aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 In this visualization, I changed the bar charts into a single line chart.
 Since the idea was to show that Asia's GDP share has increased, I believe that is coming through well in the line chart and I can compare between the years as well.
 This was a relatively simple chart and I was happy with how it turned out.

+<div class="flourish-embed flourish-table" data-src="visualisation/7782368"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+I created this chart to show the rankings into a table instead of adding them into the original chart - to avoid the busyness.
+Sometimes, I think a table is a great way to show the data and it seemed intuitive here.
+I tried to add a bar chart to show the rank difference - One thing that I was unable to do was show the label for small numbers since they were not showing up.

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/7782241"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I created this visualization to show how the rankings of the country is projected to change in the year 2030.
-Here I used the racong bar chart and was able to also use color to categorize by region.
+Here I used the racing bar chart and was able to also use color to categorize by region.
 I had originally not planned on adding this visualization but wanted to show how I envisioned the region grouping for my first visualization.
 The racing bar chart is definitely a very interactive way to visualize the ranking change.

+Overall, I found that breaking down the original visualization into seperate visualizations helped to highlight each aspect of the article without adding too much information into one single chart.
+I completely eliminated the India map from my visualization since the information shown seemed extraneous and the growth % was derivable from the other data.